Bactericera cockerelli

 Zebra chip is a recently diagnosed disease of potatoes associated with psyllid infestation and caused by species of the gram-negative bacterium, Candidatus Liberibacter.
 The tubers frequently have discolouration which becomes more clear during frying of chips.
-This disease causes very significant losses to farmers when it occurs as the potatoes are not suitable for making into chips or fries.
+This disease causes very significant losses to farmers when it occurs as the potatoes are not suitable for making them into chips or fries.

 The pest has caused significant loss in potato yields during periods of major population increase.
 Maximum potato yield loss appears to be related to infestations occurring early in the growing season, or on crops with a significant leaf canopy by summer.
 The psyllids are not heat tolerant and it is thought they survive summer temperatures in crops with sufficient leaf canopy through summer to offer shade.

 The nymphs are very small and inconspicuous, feeding on the underside of leaves.
 Both nymphs and adults feed in the phloem.

 These psyllids have long been thought to migrate annually from the southern regions of North America northwards, but more recent evidence indicates distinct populations exist regionally.